David A. Andrews

 Under Andrews’ direction, the AHL has become the sole primary development league for all 30 National Hockey League organizations.
 In 2001, he led one of the largest expansion efforts ever in pro sports, a complex enterprise of bringing nine new cities into the AHL.
-The AHL’s footprint has grown dramatically during Andrews’ tenure, with successful franchises throughout the Northeast and Midwest and in major North American markets such as Chicago, Toronto, Cleveland, Milwaukee, San Antonio, Charlotte and Oklahoma City.
-Andrews has also worked to ensure the league’s continuing success in smaller historical and traditional markets like Rochester, Springfield, Hershey, Providence and Binghamton.
+The league’s footprint has grown dramatically during Andrews’ tenure, with successful franchises throughout the Northeast and Midwest and in major North American markets such as Chicago, Toronto, Cleveland, Milwaukee, San Antonio, Charlotte, Austin and Oklahoma City.
+Andrews has also worked to ensure the league’s continuing success in smaller historical and traditional markets like Rochester, Springfield, Hershey, Portland, Providence and Binghamton.

 League attendance has climbed dramatically under Andrews’ leadership, more than doubling from 2.9 million in the final season before his term began in 1994 to more than 6.2 million in every season since 2001.
 Over the last 14 years, more than 92 million fans have attended AHL games, an average crowd of more than 5,400 per game.

-The league and its teams, in the regular season and in marquee events like outdoor games, the annual AHL All-Star Classic and the Calder Cup Playoffs, have been showcased to audiences worldwide during Andrews’ tenure on television (through the years airing on national networks such as Sportsnet, CBC, TSN, NHL Network, ESPN2 and the CBS Sports Network), on satellite radio and on the Internet through live on-line video streaming.
-Andrews was instrumental in re-introducing the All-Star Classic in 1995 after a 35-year absence, and that tradition of showcasing the best young stars in hockey on an international stage goes a step further in 2014 as the AHL’s best will host renowned Swedish club team Färjestad BK at this year’s All-Star event in St. John’s.
+The league and its teams -- in the regular season and in marquee events like outdoor games, the annual AHL All-Star Classic and the Calder Cup Playoffs -- have been showcased to audiences worldwide during Andrews’ tenure on television (through the years airing on national networks such as Sportsnet, CBC, TSN, NHL Network, ESPN2 and CBS Sports Network), on satellite radio and on the Internet through live on-line video streaming.
+Andrews was instrumental in re-introducing the All-Star Classic in 1995 after a 35-year absence, and coordinated the unique 2014 event that saw the AHL’s best host renowned Swedish club team Färjestad BK in St. John’s.

 As a result of Andrews’ direction and leadership, the AHL boasts an impressive list of corporate partners who have used the growing AHL as an effective tool for marketing their products and services, highlighted by a historic partnership with Reebok that has become the foundation for the league’s marketing, licensing and on-ice branding strategies.